-The Integrated Government Philippines (iGovPhil) project was launched on 28 June 2012.
+The Integrated Government Philippines (iGovPhil) Program was launched on 28 June 2012.
 It seeks to achieve a higher level of e-government, or the application of information and communications technology (ICT) to rationalize government operations and improve the delivery of services to the people.

 INFRASTRUCTURE AS A SERVICE